Your student experience

 Postgraduate taught students

-The Arts Building and the European Research Institute (ERI) building provide hot-desking facilities for postgraduate taught students in the College of Arts and Law.
+The Arts Building and the European Research Institute (ERI) building provide hot-desking facilities for postgraduate taught students.
 These provide a quiet working place to use between lectures and seminars, with computer and printing facilities.
 These spaces are generally available for use from 9:00 to 18:00 every day of term.

 Your facilities